KerfuffleV2/tfti/README.md

 You can add watched item by selecting the name from the dropdown under **Want**.
 Click the item icon in the same area to remove it.
 You may also use separate want list profiles for different builds using an anchor link.
 For example: https://kerfufflev2.github.io/tfti/#yordles

 You can click an item in **Buildable** to remove both components for that item.

+The **One-off** section shows all items you are one component away from building.
+You can click an item in this section to filter by the missing component.
+Click again (or click the filter) to clear it.

 The **Combinations** section shows all combinations of buildable items with the components you have.
 Each part is sorted by a tier list and lower quality items (Ruunan's Hurricane for example) are shown slightly faded out.
 You can click an item in this section to filter out any groups that don't have the item.
 Click the filter to clear it.